wingsuit-designsystem/wingsuit/packages/wingsuit/apps/drupal/src/Tools/README.md

-# Wingsuit Tools
+# Server Tools

 WingsuitTools adds a suite of Theme Helper functions common to Drupal.
-These can be used across Wingsuit Drupal Application.
+These can be used across Server Drupal Application.

 ## Configuration

-`Wingsuit.php` includes a set of global constants configuration specific to a installation of Wingsuit:
+`Server.php` includes a set of global constants configuration specific to a installation of Server:

-* `THEME_NAME`: The Drupal theme name, default is set as Wingsuit.
+* `THEME_NAME`: The Drupal theme name, default is set as Server.
 * `ASSETS_PATH`: The path to the compiled assets for Drupal to consume.
-* `FRONTEND_DOCS`: A direct link to Phase2's Front End Wingsuit docs.
+* `FRONTEND_DOCS`: A direct link to Phase2's Front End Server docs.

-Be aware that this configuration should be updated based on your Wingsuit.
+Be aware that this configuration should be updated based on your Server.
 If you change these variables of your theme, these `const` should be updated.

 ## Usage